Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 Officialy this is the process to go through.
 If you are fine with this, stop reading here.
 It's the cleanest solution anyway.
 But it is quite cumbersome, so...

-If you are in a situation in which new repositories get added multiple times a day - for instance because you are in the middle of a migration to Dagster, or you want a staging environment for every single PR - then read on.
+If you are in a situation in which new repositories can get added multiple times a day - for instance because you are in the middle of a migration to Dagster, or you want a staging environment for every single PR - then read on.

 #### Give me more details